Fanny Price: Character and psychological profile

 Many gentle adjectives are used in the novel to describe Fanny - sweet, pretty, quiet, modest, timid, shy, graceful - but none describe the true character of Fanny who is clever, observant, strong-minded and practical.
 The young Fanny is seen as mentally and physically fragile, a vulnerable girl with low self-esteem and emotionally thin-skinned.
 The strength that has enabled her to survive is the love of her brother William, just one year older.

 John Wiltshire says that, by the beginning of the 21st century, critics had come to appreciate Austen's highly sophisticated expression of her characters' psychological lives.
 They no longer understood Fanny as the pivot of moral right and, depending on their point of view, to be simply celebrated or berated.
 Instead they explored her psychological development, seeing her as ‘a trembling, unstable entity, [an] erotically driven and conflicted figure, both victim and apostle of values inscribed within her by her history of adoption'.

 Joan Klingel Ray suggests that Fanny Price is Austen's insightful study of "the battered-child syndrome", a victim of emotional and material abuse in both households.
-Other writers have identified in Fanny symptoms common to those who have suffered the trauma of dislocation.